ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/notifications/notifications.rst

 Requirements
 ^^^^^^^^^^^^

--  To create and send notifications to users in an Organization, your API user account must have an Organization role or Organization Administrator.
+-  To create and send notifications to users in an Organization, your API user account must have an Organization role of Organization Administrator.
 -  To create and send notifications to members of a Community or Source, your API user account must have a Community role of Commenter, Contributor, Editor, or Director for that Community or Source.

 Request Body Schema